ApeWorX/ape-hardhat/README.rst

     ape console --network :mainnet-fork:hardhat

-Specify the upstream archive URL in your ``ape-config.yaml``:
+Specify the upstream archive-data provider in your ``ape-config.yaml``:

 .. code-block:: yaml

     hardhat:
-      fork:
+      mainnet_fork:
         upstream_provider: infura

 Otherwise, it defaults to the default mainnet provider plugin.
 You can also specify a ``block_number``.